SeaBotix has developed a rapid response remotely controlled underwater rescue tool to save lives.

 Once attached the person is pulled to the surface with the incredibly strong tether where medical attention can begin.
 All this is possible without putting anyone in the water or in harm's way.
 Simple to operate and setup by two persons.

-Additional Tools To ensure operators are capable initial training programs are conducted.
-They are supplemented with a custom built training simulator that is supplied with each system.
+Additional Tools To ensure operators are capable, initial training programs are conducted.

 For night time operations as many are there are simple yet useful features added.
 A blue strobe is fitted to the top of the SARbot® along with reflective tape.
 This allows the rescue personnel to see the SARbot® as it travels along the surface at night to the location.